Why Negative Goals Sabotage Your Success

 Definitions

-Definition of Approach Goals
+Approach Goals

 Goals focused on moving toward a positive outcome or achieving success.
 These goals activate reward networks in the brain and are associated with greater persistence, satisfaction, and well-being.
+Foundational research: Elliot and Sheldon (1997).

-Definition of Avoidance Goals
+Avoidance Goals (Negative Goals)

 Goals focused on preventing negative outcomes or avoiding failure.
-These goals typically trigger stress responses and require greater cognitive resources to process, often leading to increased anxiety and reduced performance.
+These goals trigger stress responses and require greater cognitive resources to process, often leading to increased anxiety and reduced performance.

-Definition of Goal Reframing
+Goal Reframing

-Definition of Positive Framing
+Positive Framing

-Definition of Executive Function
+Executive Function

 A set of cognitive processes responsible for planning, decision-making, impulse control, and goal-directed behavior.
 These functions are particularly challenged in individuals with ADHD and under high stress.

-Definition of Cognitive Load
+Cognitive Load

 The amount of mental effort and working memory resources required to process information and complete tasks.
 Negatively framed goals typically increase cognitive load compared to positively framed alternatives.

-Definition of Intention-Behavior Gap
+Intention-Behavior Gap

 The disconnect between what people intend to do and what they actually do.
 Positive goal framing helps bridge this gap by creating clearer action paths and reducing psychological resistance.

-Definition of Growth Mindset
+Growth Mindset

-Definition of SMART Goals
+SMART Goals

 An approach to goal-setting that ensures objectives are Specific, Measurable, Achievable, Relevant, and Time-bound.
 The SMART framework complements positive goal framing by adding structure and clarity.